| Networking and Breed Research Networking with Others You may not have thought of networking as being

 were primarily used as work animals, or dogs which were chosen as guardians of their masters.
 The more you know about where your breed came from, the more you will

 understand how the pet you choose fits into your life today.
+Researching a breed includes learning about the

 standards for this particular breed.
 Even if you are thinking no

 further than gaining a good companion, you may want the very best example of your breed.
+A little research will provide information on

 the factors which constitute top standards in color and markings, size, body tone, and other physical